adi-g15/notes/ffmpeg/merging_mp4_and_m4a.md

 And for options to pass, we should pass "-c:a copy" and "-c:v copy", where "-c" is used to pass the codec, here it's audio(a) and video(v), and we are asking both to be copied to the output

+And, for copying the subtitle stream too, use "-c:s copy" too.